open-ephys/ONI/source/hw-spec/controller/addresses.rst

 The following global acquisition registers govern acquisition over a single controller.

+- ``RESET``: System Reset.
+Set to 0x00000001 to trigger a hardware reset and send a fresh device map to the host.
+Devices are reset but their managed registers might remain unchanged, depending on their configuration (See the :ref:`Device registers
+  <dev-register>` section for more information).
+This reggister is set to 0x00000000
+  by the controller upon entering the reset state.

 - ``ACQ_RUNNING``: Acquisition Running.
 Set to 0x00000001 to run the system clock and produce data.
   Set to 0x00000000 to stop the system clock and therefore stop data flow.
 Results in no other configuration changes.

-- ``RESET``: Set to 0x00000001 to trigger a hardware reset and send a fresh device map to the host.
-Devices are reset but their managed registers might remain unchanged, depending on their configuration (See the :ref:`Device registers
-  <dev-register>` section for more information).
-Set to 0x00000000 by the controller
-  upon entering the reset state.

 - ``SYS_CLK_HZ``: System Clock.
 A read-only register specifying the controller main hardware clock frequency in Hz.
 This is the clock used by the controller